-How to Check Your Coil Threads after a Coil Fit Patient Information Leaflet Copper Coil or Hormonal Coil (Mirena or Jaydess)
+How to Check Your Coil Threads after a Coil Fit Copper Coil or Hormonal Coil (Mirena / Jaydess / Levosert)

 Checking your coil threads

 There are two threads attached to the bottom of your IUD (intrauterine device) that come down the womb and out of the cervix (neck of the womb).
 When in place they sit high up in the vaginal canal.
 These threads allow you to check that your coil remains in place.
 They are also there so that your doctor can remove your IUD at a later date.